November 5

 Samuel Johnson

-More on possessions.
+More thoughts and ideas on possessions.

 quotations - contents - welcome page - obstacles